E. T. A. Hoffmann: Berlin

 Grave of E. T. A. Hoffmann.
 Translated, the inscription reads: E. T. W. Hoffmann, born on 24 January 1776, in Königsberg, died on 25 June 1822, in Berlin, Councillor of the Court of Justice, excellent in his office, as a poet, as a musician, as a painter, dedicated by his friends.

 At the end of September 1814, in the wake of Napoleon's defeat, Hoffmann returned to Berlin and succeeded in regaining a job at the Kammergericht, the chamber court.
 His opera Undine was performed by the Berlin Theatre.
 Its successful run came to an end only after a fire on the night of the 25th performance.
 Magazines clamoured for his contributions, and after a while his standards started to decline.
 Nevertheless, many masterpieces date from this time.

 During the period from 1819, Hoffmann was involved with legal disputes, while fighting ill health.
 Alcohol abuse and syphilis eventually caused weakening of his limbs during 1821, and paralysis from the beginning of 1822.
 His last works were dictated to his wife or to a secretary.

 Prince Metternich's anti-liberal programs began to put Hoffmann in situations that tested his conscience.
 Thousands of people were accused of treason for having certain political opinions, and university professors were monitored during their lectures.

 King Frederick William III of Prussia appointed an Immediate Commission for the investigation of political dissidence; when he found its observance of the rule of law too frustrating, he established a Ministerial Commission to interfere with its processes.
 The latter was greatly influenced by Commissioner Kamptz.
 During the trial of "Turnvater" Jahn, the founder of the gymnastics association movement, Hoffmann found himself annoying Kamptz, and became a political target.
 When Hoffmann caricatured Kamptz in a story (Meister Floh), Kamptz began legal proceedings.
 These ended when Hoffmann's illness was found to be life-threatening.
 The King asked for a reprimand only, but no action was ever taken.
 Eventually Meister Floh was published with the offending passages removed.

 Death

-Hoffmann died of syphilis in Berlin on 25 June 1822 at the age of 46.
-His grave is preserved in the Protestant Friedhof III der Jerusalems- und Neuen Kirchengemeinde (Cemetery No. III of the congregations of Jerusalem Church and New Church) in Berlin-Kreuzberg, south of Hallesches Tor at the underground station Mehringdamm.
+Hoffmann died of respiratory paralysis due to neurosyphilis in Berlin on 25 June 1822 at the age of 46.
+He had acquired the infection, which went untreated, in 1807.
+His grave is preserved in the Protestant Cemetery No. III of the congregations of Jerusalem Church and New Church (German: Friedhof III der Jerusalems- und Neuen Kirchengemeinde) in Berlin-Kreuzberg, south of Hallesches Tor at the underground station Mehringdamm.